itesdahl/RIFF/README.md

 The prototype/PoC for the RIFF series is the LemonBreeze.
 That printer is wider and not as space efficient: https://www.youtube.com/playlist?list=PLHk1C7nPAl83ME56pqZpkaPyZSMLXAlih

 > [!NOTE]
 > Future plans for this project is to add the Bondtech Indx.
-It should be a good fit for this frame, printing signs etc..
+It should be a good fit for this frame, for printing signs etc..

 ## Some key information about my original RIFF 600 build: